Applying for Social Security in Washington State can be an overwhelming process.

 If you are one of the greater than 70% of those who are initially denied your claim, it can be devastating, and your path to getting the benefits you have earned can be hard to see.

 What should you do?
 Who can help you?
 This article was written to give you some clarity.

-The first step is calm down, take a deep breath, and if needed contact a disability professional to help you.
+The first step is to calm down, take a deep breath, and if needed contact a disability professional to help you.

 The first thing to know is that your denial letter should explain why you were denied and give you a list of the places social security requested and received medical evidence.
 It is very common to read through these letters and be confused and frustrated.
-Clearly the Social Security Administration missed the mark somewhere; otherwise, you would not even be reading this article.
+Clearly, the Social Security Administration missed the mark somewhere; otherwise, you would not even be reading this article.
 Nevertheless – you should familiarize yourself with their statements and prepare yourself for your appeal options.

 Here are your four appeal levels for Social Security in Washington State.

 With your denial letter in hand, you now have 60 days (plus five days for mailing) from the date you received your denial notice to complete a request for reconsideration form and return it to the Social Security address listed in your letter.
 You can do this either by mail or by dropping it off at your local Social Security office.
 Here is a handy tool to locate Social Security offices in Washington State.

 If you were denied because the Social Security Administration did not determine you to be disabled, ask to see what medical evidence they have in your file.
 When filing your request for reconsideration, you should seek to include as much of the following as possible with your request for reconsideration form:

 - Letter from your doctor stating why he believes you are disabled

 - Letter from friends or family stating how your disability has affected your day to day activities